azist/azos/src/Azos/Data/readme.md

 combination of different techniques that are most beneficial for business applications.
-The ORM part may be better described as **just OM (Object Mapping)** without the [R]elational part - this is because it is necessary to support **non-relational/RDBMS** data sources (e.g. services, NoSql, BigData etc.) as easily as traditional ones.
+The ORM part may be better described as **just OM (Object Mapping)** without the [R]elational part - this is because it is necessary to support **non-relational/RDBMS** data sources (e.g. services, NoSql, BigData etc.) as easily as the traditional ones.

-The data modeling introduced by **schema/data documents** provide foundation metadata for serialization (including version-tolerant)(JSON/BSON/Arow), inter-process communication with Glue and Sky net (Todo, Processes) and general per-document/per-field metadata for [business domain validation rules / class invariants](https://en.wikipedia.org/wiki/Class_invariant).
+Azos data modeling introduced with **schema/data documents** provides foundational metadata for serialization (including version-tolerant)(JSON/BSON/Arow), inter-process communication with Glue and Sky net (Todo, Processes) and general per-document/per-field metadata for [business domain validation rules / class invariants](https://en.wikipedia.org/wiki/Class_invariant).